andy23512/blog-zh-tw/source/_posts/tangent-s-unofficial-charachorder-and-forge-learning-progress-statistic.md

 4. All speed numbers are rounded to the nearest whole number.[^speed_rounded]
 5. Chinese typing is too unique to be included in these statistics, so it's not collected.
 It's hard to decide how to convert Chinese CPM to English WPM.

 [^speed_rounded]: Monkeytype (and CCType) has a setting called "always show decimal places".
 If it's set to off, the rounded-to-whole-number speed value would get shown.
 As a result, the speed in some screenshots has decimal places, and some don't.
-So in this statistic, all speed numbers are rounded to a whole number before being collected.}
+So in this statistic, all speed numbers are rounded to a whole number before being collected.